ajcwebdev/dash-transcripts/markdown_files/2024-02-12-2nd-update-on-electrum.md

 [44:01] merchant credits, is that who we have on board, or was it something else?
 [44:06] - The 17th of, if next Monday is the 17th, then that is probably, yes.
 [44:13] I'm sorry, is it the 19th?
 Yes, okay, yes, we will.
-[44:17] Thank you, Ryan.
+[44:17] Thank you, Rion.
 Yes, next week we are going to have our first update [44:22] since the initial announcement about the merchant credit system, if you'll recall.
 [44:28] That was Jan, long time Dash lurker, who finally found some free time in his busy schedule [44:37] and brought a brand new concept.
 First pitched it actually at the Utah Dash Retreat,